sinpkusps/RailArt/README.md

 # RailArt
-A desktop application developed for the group assignment of the programming practice course
+This is a desktop application developed for the group assignment of the programming practice course